 “We teach India’s starving millions that our common Motherland is their hell, namely the place where the forgotten sins of their past lives have landed them to suffer and purify their souls, — while we exploit their labour … And then we accuse them of anti-patriotism as soon as they become Mohammedans or Christians and escape our control.
 Shameless hypocrites indeed we are, and we are paying for it.” – Savitri Devi

 In this way, Vedic tradition stabilized into Brahmanism.
 Nonetheless, Indus Valley intellectualism lived on in the minority subculture of Sramanism (which the Vedics referred to as “nastika” meaning “heretic”; a few theorists tenuously consider “Gnostic” to derive from this term, though some non-Sramanist and obviously non-Gnostic schools, e.g. Carvaka, were also included in the “nastika” category) under the informal lead of Jainism, encouraging logical scepticism towards the Vedas and Vedic ritualism, all the while promoting universalist ethics.
-The 23rd Tirthankar, Prince Parshvanath of Varanasi, and the 24th Tirthankar, Prince Vardhaman (a.k.a.
+The 23rd Tirthankar, Prince Parshvanatha of Varanasi, and the 24th Tirthankar, Prince Vardhamana (a.k.a.
 Mahavira) of Kundagrama, were historical Suryavanshi and famous teachers of Jainism who lived during the Vedic period.
 The entire ethical dimension of what eventually became later-era Hinduism is owed to Jain influence, to the extent that diluted Jain ideas were able to slowly penetrate Brahmanism over time.
-(Thus some later-era accounts re-invent Krishna, formerly Neminath’s rival, as subsequently having a change of heart and becoming Neminath’s disciple, and hence or otherwise becoming a rival of Indra (one of the Deva) instead, preaching against sacrifices and other rituals, as in the Bhagavat Purana story of the lifting of Govardhan.)
+(Thus some later-era accounts re-invent Krishna, formerly Neminatha’s rival, as subsequently having a change of heart and becoming Neminatha’s disciple, and hence or otherwise becoming a rival of Indra (one of the Deva) instead, preaching against sacrifices and other rituals, as in the Bhagavat Purana story of the lifting of Govardhan.)

 Massive population explosion led to urban shift from the Indus Valley to the Ganges Valley.
 The switch of cultural centre facilitated the accompanying switch from Jain mythology to Vedic mythology, starting with rewriting Ikshvaku (ie. Rishabha) as merely one of many sons of the fictitious character Manu, thereby allowing the Vedics to claim comparable prestige to the Suryavansha by claiming descent from other sons of Manu.